-Risks Management Risks associated with the management of activities in the field of logic security (cyber security, information/security system protection), penalties from regulatory non-compliance and risks to reputation and compliance with relevant regulations (Legislative Decree 231/2001) The TIM Group - in accordance with current regulations - provides the customer with a series of tools to protect minors from accessing the sensitive content provided, providing constant updating and related communication.
+Risks associated with the management of activities in the field of logic security (cyber security, information/security system protection), penalties from regulatory and non-compliance risks reputation and compliance with relevant regulations (Leaislative Decree 231/2001)

+The TIM Group - in accordance with current regulations - provides the customer with a series of tools to protect minors from accessing the sensitive content provided, providing constant updating and related communication.
 TIM deploys resources, technologies, processes and tools to prevent and tackle "abuse", i.e. any activity committed in violation of the rules of conduct and the legislation that govern the use of network services, digital systems or means of communication in general with continuous supervision carried out by the Security Operations Center in collaboration with the involved internal departments and with the competent external authorities.
-In Brazil The risk was not deemed significant.